publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schII/m__us_usc_t25_s1727.md

     (c) __Actions or proceedings within existing jurisdiction unaffected__

-        Assumption or jurisdiction under this section shall not affect any action or proceeding over which a court has already assumed jurisdiction.
+        Assumption of jurisdiction under this section shall not affect any action or proceeding over which a court has already assumed jurisdiction.

     (d) __Reservations within__  __[__  __section 1903(10) of this title__  __][/us/usc/t25/s1903/10]__